bhukyaloki/Healthcare-analysis_Power-BI/README.md

 Regional Insights
 🌎 77.4% of eligible members are from the USCA region.
 🌍 APAC and EMEA regions have lower screening participation rates.

 📊 Data Model & Metrics
-This data model includes key attributes such as member demographics, screening participation, and healthcare regions.

-Data Model

 📌 Key Metrics:

 Members Eligible for Screening – Total count of members eligible for healthcare screening.
 Members Received Screening – Number and percentage of members who completed screening.
 Members Didn't Receive Screening – Number and percentage of members who missed screening.

 📈 Methodology & Approach
 📍 Data Collection & Cleaning
 Gathered raw healthcare data from Excel, SQL databases, and cloud storage.